jfly/py-generator-build-backend/README.md

 ## Notes

-For performance reasons, the output of the generator is cached in `appdirs.user_cache_dir`.
+For performance reasons, the output of the generator is cached in `platformdirs.user_cache_dir`.
 We compute cache entry by hashing together the contents of the entire project directory, along with all environment variables.
 This does a pretty good job of capturing all the "inputs" that go into generating the package, but it's not perfect: the generator could be